Bills

 How Much Will the Bills Cost?

-Internet and TV Licenses are usually a fixed price and easy to budget for.
-Other bills which are based on your consumption will vary depending on the time of year and how much you are using.
-You will have the option to pay monthly or quarter by direct debit which is usually a fixed price every month to make sure you aren’t paying loads in winter and almost nothing in summer.
+Bills such as broadband and TV Licenses are usually a fixed price, which makes them easier to budget for.
+Other bills that are based on consumption will vary depending on the time of the year and your usage.
+You will have the option to pay monthly or quarterly by direct debit, and this will often be a fixed price so that you don't have to pay out large sums during the winter then nothing over Summer.

 Top